bitcoincashorg/spec/reenable-op-codes.md

 ## Bitwise logic

-The bitwise logic operators expect binary array operands.
-The operands must be the same length. `OP_MATCHLEN` or `OP_NUM2BIN` may be useful in meeting these requirements.
+The bitwise logic operators expect 'array of bytes' operands.
+The operands must be the same length.
+* In the case of 'array of bytes' operands `OP_CAT` can be used to pad a shorter byte array to an appropriate length.
+* In the case of 'array of bytes' operands there the length of operands is not known until runtime an array of 0x00 bytes (for use with `OP_CAT`) can be produced using `OP_0 n OP_NUM2BIN`
+* In the case of numeric operands `x n OP_NUM2BIN` can be used to pad a number to length `n` whilst preserving the sign bit.

 ### OP_AND

+    Opcode (decimal): 132
+    Opcode (hex): 0x84

 Boolean *and* between each bit in the operands.